WebAssembly/spec/spectec/test-prose/TEST.md

 7. Pop the value (I32.CONST i) from the stack.
 8. Assert: Due to validation, a value is on the top of the stack.
 9. Pop the value val from the stack.
-10. If val is REF.NULL, then:
+10. If val is some REF.NULL, then:
   a.
 Trap.
-11. If val is REF.ARRAY_ADDR, then:
+11. If val is some REF.ARRAY_ADDR, then:
   a.
 Let (REF.ARRAY_ADDR a) be val.
   b.
 If ((a < |$arrayinst(z)|) /\ ((i + n) > |$arrayinst(z)[a].FIELDS|)), then:
     1) Trap.